rmarder/libramnet/README.md

 I develop and test with GCC/G++ and Linux, YMMV on other platforms.

-To use, simply git clone https://github.com/rmarder/libramnet and then ./configure && make && make install
+To use, simply git clone https://github.com/rmarder/libramnet and then ./configure && make && make test && make install